Title: Fleet Maintenance/Mechanic

 8. Critical thinking- Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-9. Judgment and Decision Making- Considering the advantages and disadvantages of potential actions to choose the most appropriate one.
+9. Judgement and Decision Making- Considering the advantages and disadvantages of potential actions to choose the most appropriate one.

 10. Social Perceptiveness- Being aware of others’ reactions and understanding why they react as they do.